tylergneill/skrutable/manual.md

 “asty eva” >> (“अस्त्य् एव”) >> “अस्त्येव”
 ~~~

-For such cases, the skrutable.transliteration module includes a simple but handy “virāma avoidance” feature, based on straightforward regular expressions and string replacements, which eliminates spaces (and with them virāmas) between certain specified combinations of characters.
+For such cases, the `skrutable.transliteration` module includes a simple but handy “virāma avoidance” feature, based on straightforward regular expressions and string replacements, which eliminates spaces (and with them virāmas) between certain specified combinations of characters.
 Settings for this can be controlled in `config.py` and `virAma_avoidance.py`.

 # Encoding Normalization

 Some schemes have internal options, whether at the scheme or encoding level.
 For example, IAST is sometimes represented in UTF-8 with combining diacritics, sometimes with precomposed combinations.
-Round-trip transliteration in Skrutable can be used to iron out such differences.
+Round-trip transliteration in `skrutable` can be used to iron out such differences.
 For example, with IAST-IAST transliteration (yes, you can do that):

 ~~~
 "rāmaḥ" == 'r' + 'a' + '¯' (U+0304) + 'm' + 'a' + 'h' + '.'
 (U+0323)